Tea bag

-A tea bag (or teabag) is a small, porous, sealed bag or packet typically containing tea leaves (Camellia sinensis) or the leaves of other herbs, which is immersed in water to steep and make an infusion.
+A tea bag (also spelled teabag) is a small, porous, sealed bag or packet typically containing tea leaves (Camellia sinensis) or the leaves of other herbs, which is immersed in water to steep and make an infusion.
 Originally used only for making tea, they are now made for other tisanes (herbal "teas") as well.

 Tea bags are commonly made of filter paper or food-grade plastic, or occasionally of silk cotton or silk.
 The tea bag performs the same function as a tea infuser.
-Tea bags can be used multiple times until there is no extraction left.
 Some tea bags have an attached piece of string with a paper label at the top that assists in removing the bag, while also displaying the brand or variety of tea.
 There are also special tea filters that can be used to pour loose tea into and brew it in a bag in a cup.

 History

 Tea bag patents date from 1903, when Roberta Lawson and Mary McLaren, of Milwaukee, Wisconsin, were granted US patent 723287 for a Tea Leaf Holder, which they had filed in 1901.
 The first modern tea bags were hand-sewn fabric bags.
 Appearing commercially around 1904, tea bags were successfully marketed in about 1908 by Thomas Sullivan, a tea and coffee importer from New York, who shipped his silk tea bags around the world.
 A popular legend states that this was accidental; the loose tea was intended to be removed from the bags by customers, but they found it easier to brew the tea with the tea leaves still enclosed in the porous bags.
 The first automatic tea bag packing machine, Pompadour, was invented in 1929 by Adolf Rambold for the German company Teekanne.
 Pompadour could produce 35 gauze tea bag per minute.
 In 1949, Adolf Rambold created the Constanta machine to produce dual- chamber tea bags.
 Constanta worked by forming the fabric into a tube shape to hold two tea leaf portions then cutting it into sections.
 These sections will move into a rotating wheel by the mechanical arm to fold the section's bottom then a fixed guided press will seal each section into double chamber tea bag.
 Constanta allows the tea bag to be shaped and sealed into the double chamber tea bag so the water can flow better allowing the tea to develop its full flavor.